 To hire a skilled paralegal, it’s important for recruiters and hiring managers to create a well-rounded evaluation process that identifies the most competent candidates in their candidate pool quickly and accurately.

 Hiring the right person is critical for the success of any legal team.
-By incorporating TestGorilla’s skills assessments into the hiring process, coupled with strategic interview questions like the ones above, you can make more informed decisions – and find talented professionals who are able to contribute significantly to your legal team.
+By incorporating TestGorilla’s skills assessments into the hiring process and combining them with strategic interview questions like the ones above, you can make more informed decisions – and find talented professionals who can contribute significantly to your legal team.

-Sign up for a free demo to learn more about the benefits of skills-based hiring – or try out our free plan to start building your first assessment today.
+To learn more about the benefits of skills-based hiring, try out our free plan to start building your first assessment today.

 Why not try TestGorilla for free, and see what happens when you put skills first.